azooz2003-bit/randSentenceGenerator/README.md

 # animeSentenceGenerator
 A beginner program I worked on using the PySimpleGUI library.
-This generates random sentences about anime characters using two user inputs: number of sentences, and type of sentence.
+This generates random sentences about characters using two user inputs: number of sentences, and type of sentence.